dcooney/instant-images/README.txt

 = Proxy Server =
 Instant Images routes all API requests to service providers (Unsplash, Pexels, Pixabay, Openverse etc.) through our custom proxy server at [proxy.getinstantimages.com](https://proxy.getinstantimages.com).

-Maintaining a proxy server for Instant Images allows us to keep API keys hidden from public view and ensures image data returned from the providers is returned in a normalized format for display in WordPress.
+Maintaining a proxy server for Instant Images allows us to:

+- Protect API keys from public exposure.
+- Normalize data from multiple providers.
+- Improve compatibility and reliability across plugin versions.

 Please take a moment and read our Terms of Use and Privacy Policy for when using our proxy service: